adarshraj99/ML-DL.md/processes & keywords.md

 ![image](https://github.com/user-attachments/assets/1f6279e2-aff0-4cf2-a2ca-81b76048c425)

-Here, the activation should be between 0 to 1.
-A common function called **sigmoid function or logistic curve** does this conversion from big scale (-n to +n) to 0 to 1 scale value update.
+The activation range depends on the activation function used.
+A common function used called **sigmoid function or logistic curve** does this conversion from big scale (-n to +n) to 0 to 1 scale value update.
 More positive values gets near to 1.

 ![image](https://github.com/user-attachments/assets/0df9289a-29d1-4df3-8d5c-0a4625f4dbc6)